-The 10 best tennis games ever
+The 10 best tennis video games ever to play during Wimbledon

 2) Pong (1972, arcade)

+Curiously, Pong is rarely emulated authentically, because the original hardware lacked a CPU or ROM.
+So you’ve likely played simulations rather than emulations over the years.
+Which probably doesn’t matter, given that the game itself was almost comically simple.

-If anything, Pong seemed like a step back from Tennis For Two, in that its abstraction of tennis was even less realistic, boasting a square ball and a court that had the ball bounce off of its edges.
-However, Pong ushered in the era of home gaming when it leapt from the arcades to cheap TV devices.
-And the game itself still holds up surprisingly well, due to its intuitive nature and varying deflection angles, and the ball getting faster the longer a rally goes on.
+In fact, Pong seemed like a step back from Tennis For Two, with an abstraction of tennis that was even less realistic.
+The ball was square.
+The ball bounced off the court’s edges.
+But it was compelling, and so when Pong leapt from the arcades to cheap TV devices, it ushered in the age of home gaming.
+And it’s still worth a blast, due to its intuitive nature, the varying deflection angles and the ball getting faster the longer a rally goes on.

 3) Match Point (1984, ZX Spectrum)